OnionUI/Onion/README.md

 1. Rotation support for arcade games.
 2. Custom video filters.
 You can now modify, or create your own.

-Some examples made for this RetroArch release :
+Some examples made for this RetroArch port :
 Normal_3X
 <img src="https://user-images.githubusercontent.com/16885275/166151805-fa2315c6-f783-4c7d-ba59-fd1996352fef.png" width="500">